dineshappavoo/BellmanFordShortestPath/README.md

 following code snippet shows how to get the shortest path,

     BellmanFordAlgorithm belmanFord=new BellmanFordAlgorithm();
-		belmanFord.findShortestPath();
+    bellmanFord.findShortestPath();

-#Input
+###Input
 	3 3
 	1 2 1
 	2 3 2
 	1 3 3

 First integer is the total number of vertices |V| in the graph G. The next integer is the number of edges |E| in the graph.
-Next |E| linesh has the edges information (u, v, w)
+Next |E| linesh has the edges information (u, v, w).
+All inputs must be given through terminal.

-#Output
+###Output
 	 Distance for 1 is 0
 	 Distance for 2 is 1
 	 Distance for 3 is 3

 ##Project Contributor